 Timeline: Manhattan DA's Stormy Daniels hush money case against Donald Trump

-Former President Donald Trump has been found guilty on 34 felony counts of falsifying business records after being indicted last year by a Manhattan grand jury, making him the first former president in American history to be convicted of a crime.
+Donald Trump was found guilty in May on 34 felony counts of falsifying business records after being indicted last year by a Manhattan grand jury, making him the first former president in American history -- and now the first president-elect -- to have been convicted of a crime.

 Prosecutors alleged that Trump engaged in a "scheme" to boost his chances during the 2016 presidential election through a series of hush money payments made by others and the falsification of New York business records to cover up that alleged criminal conduct.